aminskey/Ncurses-Desktop/README.md

 	Username@Computer> setup

 You'll have to answer a few questions.
-Here are the background numbers:
+Here are the background and forground numbers:

         COLOR_BLACK   0
         COLOR_RED     1